Find out about HIV testing and retesting. And why it may be a good idea to think of every season as testing season.

 IF YOU DO NOT HAVE HIV, you can stay that way.
-Use condoms and safer sex to protect yourself.
+Use condoms and practice safer sex to help protect yourself.
 Talk to your partners about their test results.
 Never share needles.
 Get retested regularly.
 And ask a healthcare provider about all the ways you can prevent HIV.

 Weakens the immune system

-and causes damage inside the body
+and causes inflammation and damage inside the body

 Makes it harder for the body